Andy Cook: Attorney Profile

 Andy has been a member of the SDCBA continuously since 1994 and is a former co-chair of its Young and New Lawyers section and is presently a member of its Family Law and Civil Litigation sections as well as its Ethnic Relations and Diversity, Fee Arbitration, Appellate Court, and Bar History Committees.

-Andy was a member of the California Western School of Law Alumni Association’s Board of Directors from 1999 to 2002 and has just accepted an invitation to join the school’s prestigious Council of Visitors.
+Andy was a member of the California Western School of Law Alumni Association’s Board of Directors from 1999 to 2002 and is a member of the school’s prestigious Council of Visitors.

 Andy is also a member of the San Diego Family Law Bar Association, the Tom Homann LGBT Law Association, CASD, and the Lawyers Club.
 With CASD, Andy previously served on the Awards Committee that interviewed judges and lawyers to determine the recipients of outstanding lawyer awards.
 In 1995 and 1997, Andy was a judge for the same Traynor Moot Court competition in which he competed in law school; in 2006, 2007, 2010, 2013, and 2014 he was a judge for the University of San Diego’s McLennon Honors Tournament; and in 2012 and 2013, he was a judge for the Lynch Appellate Competition at CWSL after also serving as a tournament judge for moot court at CWSL in 2011.